rodneyshupe/Cookbook/Recipes/Desserts/ChocolateWhippingCream.rst

 Directions
 ----------

-1. In medium bowl whisk together all ingredients ensuring cocoa powder and sugar are dissolved and there are no lumps.
+1. Whisk together all ingredients in a medium bowl until the cocoa powder and sugar dissolve and no lumps remain.
-2. Pour mixture into whipping siphon and use 1 NO2 cartridge.
-Shake 14-16 times.
+2. Pour the mixture into a whipping siphon and charge with 1 NO2 cartridge;
+   shake 14-16 times.